 Once you accept the job, ask HR for documentation on the retirement and health insurance plans and don’t be afraid to ask questions.

 Choosing an inappropriate insurance plan can be an expensive mistake.

 Most large companies offer extremely under-utilized additional benefits.

 For example, my current employer reimbursed 100% of the tuition for my master’s degree.
 This is a program that any salaried employee at my company is eligible for, but few take advantage of.

 If you’re moving to a new city, ask about a relocation package.

 Other possible benefits to ask about are paid volunteer days, access to a gym, free or reduced-price transportation, and included tech gear like a phone or computer.

 If your company does offer an employer match, start your financial journey by at least earning the entire match portion.
 It’s free money and it’s part of your compensation for your work.

 Here’s a simplified example.
 Let’s say you earn $40,000 per year for your whole career.
 Company A matches 100% of your contributions to your 401k account, up to 4% of your income.
 Company B has no match available.

-To see the power of the matching program, let’s compare if you contributed 10% of your income at each company for 30 years at a 9% compounding annual growth rate.
+To see the power of the matching program, let’s compare if you contributed 10% of your income at each company for 30 years at a 9% compounding interest or annual growth rate.